Art Principles and Guidelines

 Young vs. Strong Women: Innocence vs. inner strength.

-Thomas Wilmer Dewing Aesthetic (AI Generated)
+Thomas Wilmer Dewing Influence (AI Generated)

 Thomas Wilmer Dewing (1851–1938), known for his tonalist style, frequently painted elegant, ethereal women in refined, often dreamlike settings.
 The women in his paintings typically wear dresses that reflect the aesthetic ideals of the late 19th and early 20th centuries, especially the Aesthetic Movement and Gilded Age fashion.
 Here's a breakdown of the types of dresses they are wearing.